QuickBirdEng/kotlin-snapshot-testing/README.md

 ```

 # 👤 Author
-This Kotlin library is created with ❤️ by [QuickBird Studios](https://quickbirdstudios.com/).
+The Snappy library is created with ❤️ by [QuickBird Studios](https://quickbirdstudios.com/).

 # ❤️ Contributing
 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.

-Open a PR if you want to make changes to our snapshot testing library.
+Open a PR if you want to make changes to our snapshot testing library Snappy.

 # 📃 License
 kotlin-snapshot-testing is released under an MIT license.